anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.3.1"></a>
 ### 3.3.1 Hardware Infrastructure Resources
 Compute, Storage and Network resources serve as the foundation of the cloud infrastructure.
-They are exposed to and used by a set of networked Host Operating Systems in a cluster that normally handles the Virtualization Layer offering Virtual Machines or Containers where the application workloads (VNFs/CNFs) runs.
+They are exposed to and used by a set of networked Host Operating Systems in a cluster that normally handles the Virtual Infrastructure Layer offering Virtual Machines or Containers where the application workloads (VNFs/CNFs) runs.

 <p align="center"><img src="../figures/ch03-model-hardware-resources.png" alt="Cloud Infrastructure Hardware Resources" Title="Cloud Infrastructure Hardware Resources" width="65%"/></p>
 <p align="center"><b>Figure 3-4:</b> Cloud Infrastructure Hardware Resources</p>